MouseBiteLabs/Game-Boy-MBC3-Multicart/Prototype/README.md

 Only follow this if you have a v1.0 or v1.1 board!!

+## Fix to v1.0

+- Lift pin 31 on the SRAM if you're using a 1 Mbit SRAM (AS6C1008) so that it does not connect to the circuit board.
+Wire this lifted pin to pin 4 of U6.
+- For SW2A (the top switch), if you want it to be in the "ON" position, you must manually wire the middle pad to pin 4 and 5 of U4 - this means you have to remove the switch.
+You'll need to manually solder the SW2B as well if the switch is removed.

 ## Board Configurations

 There are four separate switches to configure, and two different sizes of SRAM to pick from.
 You also can add a real-time clock to the cartridge for games that needed it.